hanscappelle/zero-motorcycles-integration/README.md

 # 0.2.0

-renamed sensors to be unique per unit number and fetch values for all unit numbers
+* renamed sensors to be unique per unit number
+* fetch values for all unit numbers

 # 0.1.0

-initial version
+initial release

 ## About